Alessandro-Dodon/pyvar/llm/README.md

 Rules:
 - Only use the information shown above.
 - Do not include calculations
-- Be short and clear.
+- Be short and clear.'''
 ]

 ```